huiyuyie/recipe_calories/README.md

 `n_steps` (quantitative / numerical): the number of preparation steps for each recipe.
 Since this is a quantitative feature, it's already numerical, so we left it as it is.

 We built a pipeline that first applies the appropriate preprocessing to each feature (passing through the numeric one and ordinally encoding the time range), then fits a Ridge regression model.
-We chose Rigde regression because

-add sentence explaining why choose ridge regression, how we used it.
+We chose Rigde regression over simple linear regression since it can handle multicollinearity and prevent overfitting.
+Recipe data often includes highly correlated features, such as ingredient proportions and preparation steps, which can cause instability in linear models.
+Ridge adds L2 regularization performance, making it more suitable for prediction tasks where robustness matters more than interpretability.

 **Model performance** I
 Test set R^2: 0.026